MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 ---

+Certainly!
+Here’s your updated text with the addition about why CPUs use a base multiplier instead of just running at a higher clock speed:

+---

 ## 🔄 **Clock Multipliers**

 The **Clock Multiplier** is a factor that determines the operating frequency (clock speed) of a CPU by multiplying the base clock (or reference clock) generated by the system.
 It is a critical factor in CPU performance, as it defines how fast a processor can execute instructions.